Platonic-Systems/generics-sop-examples/draft.md

 ## Motivation

-Generic programming is useful in avoiding having to manually write some implementation for each datatype.
+Generic programming is useful in avoiding writing of boilerplate implementations for each datatype that are otherwise similar in some way.
 This could be a ([polytypic](https://www.sciencedirect.com/science/article/pii/S0167642304000152)) function or a typeclass instance.
 For example, instead of having to manually write `FromJSON` and `ToJSON` instances for each of your datatypes, you can use generics to derive them automatically.
 Other examples include pretty printers, parsers, equality functions and route encoders.

 ## Basics